AlexSlobodskoj/Portfolio/airflow/dags/README.md

 The project consists of 9 DAGs that progressively demonstrate increasingly advanced Airflow patterns:

-**Data Ingestion** — `startup_pipeline_load` loads raw CSV data into PostgreSQL using native `COPY` command for high-speed bulk ingestion.
+**Data Ingestion** — loads raw CSV data into PostgreSQL using native `COPY` command for high-speed bulk ingestion.
 Pre-flight checks validate both file existence and database availability before any data movement begins.

 **Data Transformation** — dbt models are executed in three explicit layers: `staging → intermediate → marts`.
 Each layer runs as a separate Airflow task, providing granular visibility and failure isolation across the transformation chain.